Nexirift/support/docs/faq.md

 Nexirift is a small, hobby-run instance of Sharkey that's part of the Fediverse.
 We provide a free social networking service with a focus on community and privacy.

+### What is the "Fediverse" or "ActivityPub"?

+The Fediverse is a network of interconnected social media servers that can communicate with each other using open protocols like ActivityPub.
+This offers a decentralized alternative to centralized social media platforms like Facebook, Twitter, and Instagram.

 ### Is Nexirift free to use?

 Yes, Nexirift is completely free.
 We don't charge fees or accept donations.
 This is a personal hobby project.